AwaisSDev/Image-Slider/README.md

-Image Slider
+# 📸 Image Slider

-Description
-This is a simple Image Slider web component built using HTML, CSS, and JavaScript.
-It displays a series of images in a slideshow format with both manual and automatic navigation options.
+A clean and simple **image slider** built using HTML, CSS, and vanilla JavaScript.
+It supports both automatic and manual sliding and is perfect for use in portfolios, landing pages, and product showcases.

+## 🚀 Features

-Auto-slide every 3 seconds for smooth viewing.
+- 🔁 Auto-slide every 3 seconds

-Next and Previous buttons allow manual control.

-Responsive layout with smooth sliding animation.
+- ⬅️➡️ Manual navigation with "Prev" and "Next" buttons
+- 💨 Smooth sliding animation using CSS `transform`

-Easy to customize by adding/removing images.
+- 💡 Easy to customize (image size, speed, content)

-Perfect as a landing page feature, portfolio showcase, or any place you want to display images interactively.

-Features
-Slide transition using CSS transform and JavaScript.

-Looping from last to first slide and vice versa.

-Auto-play timer that resets after manual navigation.

-Clean, minimal design with arrow buttons.

-How to Use
-Clone or download the repo.

-Open index.html in any modern browser.

-Customize images by replacing URLs inside index.html.

-Adjust slider width in CSS if needed.

-Enjoy!
+- 💻 Responsive-friendly base setup (you can expand it!)

-Tech Stack
+## 🛠️ Tech Stack

-HTML5
+- HTML5

-CSS3 (Flexbox, Transitions)
+- CSS3

-Vanilla JavaScript
+- JavaScript (Vanilla)

+## 📦 File Structure